dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/generic-host.md

 ## What's a host?

-An ASP.NET Core app builds a *host* on startup.
-The host is an object that encapsulates all of the app's resources, such as:
+A *host* is an object that encapsulates an app's resources, such as:

-* An HTTP server implementation
-* Middleware components
-* Services for dependency injection (DI)
+* Dependency injection (DI)
 * Logging
 * Configuration
+* `IHostedService` implementations

+When a host starts, it calls `IHostedService.StartAsync` on each implementation of <xref:Microsoft.Extensions.Hosting.IHostedService> that it finds in the DI container.
+In a web app, one of the `IHostedService` implementations is a web service that starts an [HTTP server implementation](xref:fundamentals/index#servers).

 The main reason for including all of the app's interdependent resources in one object is lifetime management: control over app startup and graceful shutdown.

-## HTTP vs. other workloads

-When a host starts, it calls `IHostedService.StartAsync` on each implementation of <xref:Microsoft.Extensions.Hosting.IHostedService> that is found in the DI container.
-In a web app, one of the `IHostedService` implementations is a web service that starts an [HTTP server implementation](xref:fundamentals/index#servers).
-There can also be other `IhostedService` implementations in the same host for background processes.

-Apps that don't handle HTTP requests can also benefit from a host's ability to manage functions such as DI, logging, configuration, and app lifetime.
-Such apps have one or more `IHostedService` implementations and no HTTP server implementation.
-For more information on using the Generic Host for apps other than ASP.NET Core, see <xref:fundamentals/host/hosted-services>.
+## Web Host is deprecated

 In versions of ASP.NET Core earlier than 3.0, the [Web Host](xref:fundamentals/host/web-host) is used for HTTP workloads.
 The Web Host is no longer recommended for web apps and remains available only for backward compatibility.